ebradyjobory/gaia-density-computations-plugin/README.md

-## gaia-least-cost-path-plugin
+## gaia-density-computations4-path-plugin

-This is a plugin for Gaia (https://github.com/OpenDataAnalytics/gaia) that analyzes the least cost path, including:
+This is a plugin for Gaia (https://github.com/OpenDataAnalytics/gaia) density computations

 #### Documentation